luigifreda/pyslam/README.md

 ---
 ## TODO

-Tons of things still to be done:
+Tons of things are still missing to attain a real SLAM pipeline:

 * keyframe generation and management
 * tracking w.r.t. previous keyframe